Virginia Tech® home

 For faculty and staff

-We look forward to working with you.
-There are many ways we can partner to help our students in their process of career exploration and professional development.
-We work with students from first year through graduate level.
+Career and Professional Development exists to serve Virginia Tech students and new graduates.
+We collaborate with faculty and staff toward our shared goal of supporting Virginia Tech students in their process of career exploration and professional development.
+We work with students from first year undergraduate, through graduate level.

 Professional development and recognition for Virginia Tech faculty and staff